josephistired/SpeedtestTrackerBot/README.md

 1. Copy service/speedtesttrackerbot.service to /etc/systemd/system/

-2. Edit paths and environment in the service file
+2. Edit the service file, and replace the commented things.

 3. Reload and start: